SharpLoris/LorisSettingsManager/docs/thebasics.md

 **Modules** are optional and can be used to create multiple separate settings menus, such as Video Settings and Audio Settings.

-**Game Settings** is where you set up the settings that will be available.
+**Game Settings** is where you setup the settings that will be available.
 Open it up and click the **Add Setting** button to create your first custom setting.

 Configure your new setting as below: